nunux-keeper/keeper-docker/README.md

 Beware that some parameters can break this automatic setup and should not be modified.

+By default the application is configured to be hosted on http://localhost.
+If you want to change this you can edit the `.env` file.

 ## Usage

 Once started, Yous can access to those URL: